Separating Rank Logic from Polynomial Time: The Arity k Case

-It holds that $- c a_1 = -(2^{\ell -i +1} - 1) a_1 = a_1 - 2^{\ell -i +1}a_1$ (over $\ZZ_{2^{i+\ell}}$).
-So $a_1 = 2^{i-1}$ if and only if $-c a_1 = 2^{i-1} - 2^{\ell -i +1}2^{i-1} = 2^{i-1}$.
-Hence $\tup{b} = (2^i, 0,\dots 0)$ if and only if $\tup{a} = (2^i, 0,\dots 0)$, which is the case if and only if $\countVects{N}{\tup{b}}{\blurer'} = 1$. \qedhere \end{itemize} \end{proof}
+It holds that $- c a_1 = -(2^{\ell +1} - 1) a_1 = a_1 - 2^{\ell +1}a_1$ (over $\ZZ_{2^{i+\ell}}$).
+So $a_1 = 2^{i-1}$ if and only if $-c a_1 = 2^{i-1} - 2^{\ell +1}2^{i-1} = 2^{i-1} - 2^{\ell +i} = 2^{i-1} -0 = 2^{i-1}$.
+Hence, $\tup{b} = (2^i, 0,\dots, 0)$ if and only if $\tup{a} = (2^i, 0,\dots, 0)$, which is the case if and only if $\countVects{K}{\tup{b}}{\blurrer'} = 1$. \qedhere \end{itemize} \end{proof}

-\subsection{Similarity Matrix for one Round}
+\subsection{Similarity Matrix for One Round}

-We want to construct a matrix $k$-blurring the twist such that Duplicator does not loose in the $k$-ary $(m + 2k)$-pebble invertible-map game $\invertMapGame{m+2k}{k}{\set{2}}$ in one round.
+We now construct a similarity matrix $k$-blurring the twist.
 To be able to define this matrix, we need bounds on the degree, the girth, and the connectivity of the base graph as well as certain guarantees for the placement of the pebbles.
 Therefore, we define the following functions $\nat^+ \to \nat^+$, which will give us the needed bounds.
-In the definitions let $i\in \nat$ such that $2^{i-1}-1 < k \leq 2^i -1$.
+In the definitions let $i\in \nat$ be the unique number that for the given~$k$ satisfies $2^{i-1}-1 < k \leq 2^i -1$.